federicotdn/verb/README.md

   - Verb correctly handles URLs such as https://api.ipify.org?format=json (400 when using `restclient`, 200 when using Verb and `curl`).
   - Verb has only been tested on Emacs 26+, `restclient` was tested on those and older versions as well (which is important if you're using an older Emacs version).
   - In Verb, lines starting with `#` can be included in a request body (and `*` as well).
-  - Verb does not support file uploads, `restclient` does.
   - Verb does not support exporting requests to `curl`, `restclient` does.
   - Licensing (GPLv3 vs. Public domain).
 - [http.el](https://github.com/emacs-pe/http.el): I have not tested this package, so I can't provide a comparison.